ABOUT THE RESIDENCY

 Participants may bring a spouse who is not an artist or writer for an additional fee.

-View toward the grounds and Castle from the hillside
+View toward the grounds and Castle from the Corciano hillside

-CORCIANO is a quiet, medieval hill town in the Umbrian countryside of central Italy.
-Because of its' central location, regular public transportation and easy access to the railway/bus stations of Perugia, Corciano is a perfect base from which to see the rest of Italy.
+CORCIANO, is a quiet, hill town in the Umbrian countryside of central Italy.
+The medieval town center is one mile from our facilities.
+Because of its' central location, regular public transportation to the railway/bus stations of nearby Perugia, Corciano is a perfect base from which to see the rest of Italy.
+There is a bus stop 50 yards from the facilities, and telephone cab service is also avaialble.

 Start by doing what is necessary; Then do what is possible; and suddenly you are doing the impossible.